 Who owns the content created by the company?

-Who owns the company's trademark?
+Who owns the company’s trademarks?

-Who owns the patents developed within the company?
+Who owns patents developed within the company?

-Who owns the designs and models produced within the company?
+Who owns designs created within the company?

 Other posts